 Looking for a great vacation idea?
 Have you been on a cruise?
 Read all the best things about cruises and see why a cruise vacation will be your next vacation.

 My husband and I have a love and hate relationship with cruising.
-Mostly love, evident of the fact that we just got back from sailing our first Celebrity cruise in the Southern Caribbean.
+Mostly love, evident of the fact that the last time we traveled was on a Celebrity cruise in the Southern Caribbean.
 While we do enjoy cruising, just like anything else in this world, it has its cons.
 However, in this post, I’m going to focus on all the wonderful reasons we love to cruise.

 It’s not our #1 mode of travel, but it is an option we enjoy if it’s the right cruise line, ship, and most importantly for us, the right itinerary.
 If you have been contemplating the idea of going on a cruise for the first time, this post may sway you to give it a chance.

 A vacation on a cruise is a popular choice amongst couples, families, and even solo travelers.
 Just because cruising is in, it doesn’t mean after everything that a cruise will fit your style of travel.

 In order to help you figure out what a cruise is like, I thought I shared all the reasons why a cruise may be on your next vacation itinerary.
 Hopefully, you’ll be thinking, “I want to go on a cruise”, by the end of this post.

 Cruises Are (almost) All-Inclusive

 Why a Cruise?
 Um, the food!

 You will never starve on a cruise vacation.
 Breakfast, lunch, and dinner are included with your cruise fare.

 There is almost always more than one location option to eat.
 That’s not to say that every single food establishment to eat on the ship is included, some cost extra.